GordonsToolsBlog is reader-supported. When you buy through our links, we may earn a commission at no cost to you.

 2. Kilz Restoration – Interior Latex Primer/Sealer

-Kilz primers are also worth the hype they receive.
-They are also often labeled as the closest primer to offering one coverage.
-They deserve the fame since their primers offer amazing coverage and excellent results, all at a very affordable price.
+Kilz primers are definitely worth the hype they receive.
+They are often touted as the closest thing to a one-coat primer, and for good reason.
+Kilz primers offer excellent coverage and produce impressive results, all at an affordable price point.
+It’s no wonder they have gained such widespread fame and popularity.

 This primer is effective against difficult spots such as rust, smoking, grease, ink, pencil, felt marker, pet stains, and much more.
 It is also created with the aid of a modern innovation that allows it to perform similarly to an oil-based solution.